json-event-sourcing/pincette-json-streams/docs/autoscaling.md

 }
 ```

 There are two ways to consume those messages.
 Either some standardised custom metric is calculated with a message, which can be fed into an auto-scaler.
 Or it is used to set the number of instances directly.

+By default JSON Streams instances are identified by a generated UUID.
+This can be overridden with the environment variable `INSTANCE`.
+If you run it in a Kubernetes pod, you can use the downward API with the pod name.
+This way it is possible to find which applications are running in which pod.